Quakers: Organisational government and polity

 Governance and decision-making are conducted at a special meeting for worship – often called a meeting for worship with a concern for business or meeting for worship for church affairs, where all members can attend, as in a Congregational church.
 Quakers consider this a form of worship, conducted in the manner of meeting for worship.
 They believe it is a gathering of believers who wait upon the Lord to discover God's will, believing they are not making their own decisions.
 They seek to understand God's will for the religious community, via the actions of the Holy Spirit within the meeting.

 As in a meeting for worship, each member is expected to listen to God, and if led by Him, stand up and contribute.
 In some business meetings, Friends wait for the clerk to acknowledge them before speaking.
 Direct replies to someone's contribution are not permitted, with an aim of seeking truth rather than debate.
 A decision is reached when the meeting as a whole feels that the "way forward" has been discerned (also called "coming to unity").
 There is no voting.
 On some occasions Friends may delay a decision because they feel the meeting is not following God's will.
 Others (especially non-Friends) may describe this as consensus decision-making; however, Friends in general continue to seek God's will.
 It is assumed that if everyone is attuned to God's spirit, the way forward becomes clear.

-International organization
+International organisation

-Friends World Committee for Consultation (FWCC) is the international Quaker organization that loosely unifies the different religious traditions of Quakers; FWCC brings together the largest variety of Friends in the world.
+Friends World Committee for Consultation (FWCC) is the international Quaker organisation that loosely unifies the different religious traditions of Quakers; FWCC brings together the largest variety of Friends in the world.
 Friends World Committee for Consultation is divided into four sections to represent different regions of the world: Africa, Asia West Pacific, Europe and Middle East, and the Americas.

-Various organizations associated with Friends include a United States' lobbying organization based in Washington, D.C. called the Friends Committee on National Legislation (FCNL); service organizations such as the American Friends Service Committee (AFSC), the Quaker United Nations Offices, Quaker Peace and Social Witness, Friends Committee on Scouting, the Quaker Peace Centre in Cape Town, South Africa, and the Alternatives to Violence Project.
+Various organisations associated with Friends include a United States' lobbying organisation based in Washington, D.C. called the Friends Committee on National Legislation (FCNL); service organizations such as the American Friends Service Committee (AFSC), the Quaker United Nations Offices, Quaker Peace and Social Witness, Friends Committee on Scouting, the Quaker Peace Centre in Cape Town, South Africa, and the Alternatives to Violence Project.